BeroBrine/obsidian/Main Notes/DSA/Binary Trees/Traversals/Boundary Traversal.md

 }
 ```

- - Then we , push all of the leave nodes , using [[inorder]] traversal.
+ - Then we , push all of the leave nodes , using [[Inorder]] traversal.
 #### Leaf Node Function
  ```cpp
 void leafNode(Node* node , vector<int> &vec) {